-If you have lost a loved one due to someone else’s careless or negligent actions, contact Breyer Law Offices, P.C., as soon as possible.
+If you have lost a loved one due to someone else’s careless or negligent actions, contact The Husband & Wife Law Team, as soon as possible.
 In Tempe, Arizona, you generally have only two years from the date of your loved one’s death to file a claim.
 After those two years run out, your claim may be thrown out of court.
 There is no time to waste.
-Contact the Husband and Wife Law Team today at (480) 753-4534.
+Contact us today at (480) 753-4534.
 You may be eligible for compensation, and we want to help you get it.

 Get Help Now